Carnalea: Travel

-Elderly issues
+Demographics

 The population of Carnalea is predominantly elderly.
 Local nursing home Ailsa Lodge is situated in the Killaire area, whilst another care home bearing Carnalea's name, the Four Seasons Carnalea Nursing Home lies closer towards Bangor town centre in Bryansburn, outside the commonly accepted Carnalea border.
-Just beside the Seymour area is another cluster of elderly housing, a private area known as Worcester Avenue.

 Religion

 Carnalea falls within the Church of Ireland Diocese of Down and Dromore, which in Roman Catholic terms is the Diocese of Down and Connor.
 There are two local churches bearing the Carnalea title, but, much like the Four Seasons Carnalea Nursing Home, only one falls within what would be generally accepted as the Carnalea area.
 Saint Gall's Parish of Carnalea is an Anglican/Episcopalian place of worship, and is situated at the edge of Carnalea, on the Crawfordsburn Road, beside Bryansburn Rangers FC's Ballywooley Playing Fields.
-Its Summer Fête and May Fair are particularly popular with local residents.
-Much further afield is Carnalea Methodist Church, which has undergone considerable redevelopment in the past year in order to modernise the church grounds.
+Much further afield is Carnalea Methodist Church.
 It is the home of the popular Carnalea Wado Kai Karate Club and Carnalea Methodist Youth Club.
 It lies in the Springhill (Bangor suburb) area of Bangor, commonly known as Rathmore.